 Let’s compare the three compact hatchbacks in terms of what they offer to their potential buyers.

 In terms of the engine and transmission, there’s nothing much that separates the three competitors.
 All being the 5-door hatchback comes with an Overhead Camshaft water-cooled EFI engine under a 796 cc displacement.
 All are producing nearly 60 Nm torque coupled with a manual four gear transmission.
 However, we’re going to see Prince Pearl and Bravo in automatic versions as well.
 The dimensions of both Bravo and Pearl are nearly identical with Mehran lagging by some margins.

 Suspension & Braking

 The suspension of Bravo and Pearl is comparatively better than Mehran with McPherson at the front wheel and arm coil spring at the rear.
 However, all the three hatchbacks come with a similar pattern of braking; discs at front and drums at the rear.
-The fuel tank capacity of Prince Pearl would be just a little less than the rest of the two.

 While comparing Bravo and Pearl, both of them look almost identical, some might like one, and the rest would go for the other one.

 Interior & Features